Articles of Incorporation and Rules

 Chapter 5: Business Execution

-(Use of business)
+(Use of the business)

 (Items of business, etc.)